Does the question, “What’s the difference between an S-Corp vs C-Corp making you confused?”

 The disadvantages of an S Corporation include high filing fees, stock limitations, IRS scrutiny, and less income allocation flexibility.

-The disadvantages of an S Corporation are:
+In detail, the disadvantages of an S Corporation are the following:

 - High filing fees – Just as with a C Corporation, an S Corporation has expensive creation and filing fees as well as potential ongoing fees.